Ruud Krol

-Rudolf ("Ruud" or "Rudi") Jozef Krol ([ryt ˈkrɔl]; born 24 March 1949) is a Dutch former professional footballer who was capped 83 times for the Netherlands national team.
-Most of his career he played for his home town club, Ajax, and he became a coach after retirement.
-Regarded as one of the best defenders of all time, Krol mainly played as a sweeper or left-back, however he could play anywhere across the back line, or in midfield as a defensive midfielder, due to his range of passing with both feet, temperament, tactical intelligence, and ability to start attacking plays after winning back the ball.
+Rudolf Jozef "Ruud" (or "Rudi") Krol ([ryt ˈkrɔl]; born 24 March 1949) is a Dutch former professional footballer who was capped 83 times for the Netherlands national team.
+Most of his career he played for his home town club, Ajax.
+He became a coach after retirement.
+Regarded as one of the greatest defenders of all time, Krol mainly played as a sweeper or left-back, though he could play anywhere across the back line, or in midfield as a defensive midfielder, due to his range of passing with both feet, temperament, tactical intelligence, and his ability to start attacking plays after winning back the ball.

 Playing career

 Club

 He began his career at Ajax under manager Rinus Michels.
 In his first season at the club he did not play much.
-After the departure of left-back Theo van Duivenbode in the summer of 1969 to Feyenoord, Krol became a regular player.
+After the departure of left-back Theo van Duivenbode to Feyenoord in the summer of 1969, Krol became a regular player.
 When Ajax reached the UEFA European Cup in 1971, and won, Krol did not play because of a broken leg.
 Krol did play in the European Cup finals of 1972 and 1973.
-While others such as Johan Cruijff and Johan Neeskens left for new pastures, Krol, captain since the departure of Piet Keizer in October 1974, stayed at Ajax until June 1980.
+While others, such as Johan Cruijff and Johan Neeskens, left for new pastures, Krol, captain since the departure of Piet Keizer in October 1974, stayed at Ajax until June 1980.

-He moved to the North American Soccer League to play for the Vancouver Whitecaps for one season.
-He then joined S.S.C.
-Napoli where he played for the next four seasons.
-His last club before he retired in 1986 was the French club AS Cannes, at the time in Ligue 2 (the French 2nd division).
+He moved to the North American Soccer League to play for the Vancouver Whitecaps for four months.
+He then joined Napoli in September 1980, where he played for the next four seasons and earned him the nicknames Grande Rudy (meaning Big Rudy) and Il Tulipano Azzurro (meaning the blue tulip).
+His last club was in France with Cannes, at the time playing in Ligue 2 (the French Second division), before retiring in 1986.

 International

 Internationally, Krol made his debut for the Netherlands in 1969 against England, retiring from international football in 1983.
 He was a crucial component in the Total Football side of the 1970s.
 A versatile defender, he could play in any position along the back four or midfield.
 In the 1974 FIFA World Cup, in which the Netherlands reached the final, Krol primarily played at left-back.
 He created Cruijff's goal against Brazil and scored a 25-yard screamer against Argentina.

+Krol was part of the Dutch squad that participated in the 1976 European Championship; the team finished in third place.

 By the time the 1978 FIFA World Cup came about, Krol had switched to playing as a sweeper and had earned the captain's armband after the retirement of Cruijff.
+The Dutch team lost the World Cup final for a second time in a row.